 People over 60 years old are at increased risk of complications.
 Some factors that may increase the risk of complications include: Lung diseasePoor circulationKidney or liver diseaseSmoking

 Presence of serious active infection, such as

 or other damage to the blood vessels of the brain

 Be sure to discuss these risks with your doctor before the procedure.

-Talk to you doctor about all medications you are taking.
-You may be asked to stop taking:
+Talk to your doctor about all medications you are taking.
+You may be asked to stop taking some medications before surgery.

 Identify your blood and tissue typeTests to exclude diseases in other organ systems that may prevent you from receiving a transplant

 The doctor will cut through the skin and breastbone.
 The chest will be opened and you will be connected to a heart-lung machine.
 This machine takes over the functions of the heart and lungs during surgery.
 Your heart will be removed.
 The donor heart will be prepared and sewn into place in your chest.
 Next, the blood vessels will be connected.
 After this, the blood will start to flow and warm the heart.

 The new heart may begin beating on its own, or you may be given an electrical shock to get your heart started.
 For safety, you will also have a temporary pacemaker attached to the heart to help the heart beat stay regular.
 After the doctor is sure that the heart is beating fine, the blood will be rewarmed.
 The heart-lung machine will be disconnected.
 Next, temporary tubes may be placed in the chest cavity to drain any blood that has collected.
 The chest will be closed with stainless steel wires.
 Lastly, the skin will be closed with absorbable sutures.